On the Doubt about Margin Explanation of Boosting: Main Results

-Breiman \cite{Breiman1999} doubted the margin theory because of two recognitions: i) the minimum margin bound of Breiman \cite{Breiman1999} is tighter than the margin distribution bound of Schapire et al. \cite{Schapire:Freund:Bartlett:Lee1998}, and therefore, the minimum margin is more essential than margin distribution to characterize the generalization performance; ii) \texttt{arc-gv} maximizes the minimum margin, but demonstrates worse performance than \texttt{AdaBoost} empirically.
-However, our result shows that the margin distribution bound in Theorem~\ref{thm:Scha} can be greatly improved so that it is tighter than the minimum margin bound, and therefore, it is natural that \texttt{AdaBoost} outperforms \texttt{arc-gv} empirically on some datasets; in a word, our results provide a complete answer to Breiman's doubt on margin theory.
-We can also give a lower bound for generalization error as follows: \begin{theorem} For any $\delta>0$, with probability at least $1-\delta$ over the random choice of sample $S$ with size $m\geq4$, every voting classifier $f$ satisfies the following bound:
+\cite{Breiman1999} doubted the margin theory because of two recognitions: i) the minimum margin bound of \cite{Breiman1999} is sharper than the margin distribution bound of \cite{Schapire:Freund:Bartlett:Lee1998}, and therefore, the minimum margin is more essential than margin distribution to characterize the generalization performance; ii) \texttt{arc-gv} maximizes the minimum margin, but demonstrates worse performance than \texttt{AdaBoost} empirically.
+However, our result shows that the margin distribution bound in Theorem~\ref{thm:Scha} can be greatly improved such that it is even sharper than the minimum margin bound, and therefore, it is natural that \texttt{AdaBoost} outperforms \texttt{arc-gv} empirically on some datasets; in a word, our results provide a complete answer to Breiman's doubt on margin theory.

-where $\mu={8\ln m}\ln(2|\mathcal{H}|)/{\theta^2}+ \ln({2|\mathcal{H}|}/{\delta})$. \end{theorem} The proof is based on Eqn.~\eqref{eq:tool1} in Theorem~\ref{thm:tool} and we defer it to Section~\ref{sec:pf:lower}.
-We now introduce the second main result as follows: \begin{theorem} For any $\delta>0$, with probability at least $1-\delta$ over the random choice of sample $S$ with size $m\geq4$, every voting classifier $f$ satisfies the following bound:
+The Emargin bounds of \citet{Wang:Sugiyama:Yang:Zhou:Feng2011} are also proven to be sharper than those of \citet{Schapire:Freund:Bartlett:Lee1998} and \citet{Breiman1999}.
+The main difference between Theorem~\ref{thm:our1} and the Emargin bounds lies in the consideration of different factors for margin theory, e.g., Theorem~\ref{thm:our1} considers exactly the same factors as \cite{Schapire:Freund:Bartlett:Lee1998}, whereas \citet{Wang:Sugiyama:Yang:Zhou:Feng2011} considered the Emargin as the key factor.
+Moreover, Theorem~\ref{thm:our1} is advantageous in that its margin interval is wider than that of Emargin\footnote{This observation owes to a reviewer}.
+Note that it is not easy to directly compare Theorem~\ref{thm:our1} and the Emargin bounds because it is difficult to get a closed-form for the $D^{-1}(p||q)$ term contained in the Emargin bounds, whereas Theorem~\ref{thm:our1} is relatively easier to estimate.